 How To Fix An Arched Back

-If obesity is a factor, doctors are likely to come up with a weight-loss plan.
-This can include physical therapy, exercises and stretching to strengthen the core muscles and improve posture.
+If obesity is a factor, doctors are likely to develop a weight-loss plan.
+This can include physical therapy, exercises, and stretching to strengthen the core muscles and improve posture.

 Exercise 1 For Arched Back | Sit-Ups

-- Lay on a flat surface with you back to the ground.
+- Lay on a flat surface with your back to the ground.

 - Bend your knees parallel to the floor.